tsugumi-sys/mdlite/README.md

 | `00009999` | `mdstore search` | `7.4 ms +/- 3.9 ms` | `16.37x` faster |
 | `00009999` | `rg -l --fixed-strings` | `121.0 ms +/- 2.4 ms` | baseline |

-The rare-query `mdstore` run is short enough that `hyperfine` warns about shell startup precision, so treat the exact ratio as approximate.
-The direction is still clear for this local dataset: the prebuilt FTS index avoids walking and scanning 10,000 individual files.

 ### Body Search: SQLite FTS5 vs File System + `rg`